© Federation of European Biochemical Societies

 We have no formal limit on the number of references, again subject to readability, and strongly encourage citation of primary literature, where appropriate, instead of reviews in research articles.
 It is important to ensure the original authors are given due credit.

-FEBS Journal publishes reviews in all areas of the molecular life sciences.
-Reviews must appeal to a broad readership and are judged on coverage and their abiity to say something new and interesting that is not already covered by others in the field.
-All reviews for FEBS Journal are subject to peer review, and invitation to contribute a review does not guarantee acceptance.
+The FEBS Journal publishes reviews in all areas of the molecular life sciences.
+Reviews should appeal to a broad readership and should be accessible to non-specialists.
+Ideally, reviews should convey new ideas and should not be simply a collation of information on a topic.
+All reviews submitted to The FEBS Journal are subject to peer review, therefore an invitation to contribute a review does not guarantee acceptance.

-Authors are encouraged to provide the details of four preferred reviewers at submission.
+Authors are encouraged to provide the details of three preferred reviewers at submission.

-Authors of reviews and coordinators of minireviews are encouraged to record a podcast to accompany article publication.
+Authors of reviews and coordinators of minireviews are also encouraged to record a podcast to accompany publication of their article.

-This needs to set the review subject in context for non-specialist readers.
-Make clear the emphasis of your review, and any take-home message [250 words].
+This needs to set the subject in context for non-specialist readers.
+Make clear the emphasis of your review and take-home message [250 words].

 These will be used to supplement the words in the title as search terms and so need to encompass the major topics of your review.
 Please supply between 5 and 10 keywords.